Stellar CoRGI in MaNGA: Stellar Counterrotating Galaxies Identified in the MaNGA Survey

 We then carried out a non-parametric analysis of the stellar LOSVD (see details in Sec.~\ref{sec:np_losvd}) for the complete sample of kinematically misaligned galaxies (588 galaxies).
-As expected, most reliable CR galaxies exhibited clear X-shaped structures in the position-velocity diagrams, suggesting two counter-rotating stellar disks (35 galaxies).
+As expected, most of the reliable CR galaxies exhibit clear X-shaped structures in their position-velocity diagrams (see the beginning of Sec.~\ref{sec:np_losvd}), suggesting two counter-rotating stellar disks (35 galaxies).
 Furthermore, we identified clear X-shaped structures in 15 probable CR candidates, which were subsequently reclassified into the reliable category (bold IDs in Tab.~\ref{Tab:Rel_samp}).
-Moreover, we found five galaxies in the total sample of kinematically misaligned galaxies that did not show obvious features in the kinematic maps but exhibited a possible X-shape in LOSVD diagrams.
+Moreover, we found five additional galaxies within the total sample of kinematically misaligned galaxies that did not show obvious features in the kinematic maps but exhibited possible X-shaped LOSVDs.
 Of these, we added four to the probable CR category and reclassified one galaxy with the most noticeable X-shaped LOSVD (1-37478) into the reliable category.

-In summary, our sample now consists of 65 reliable and 55 probable stellar CR galaxies.
+In summary, our final sample consists of 120 stellar CR galaxies, including 65 reliable and 55 probable cases.
+As noted above, the reliable class includes galaxies with strong kinematic features in the kinematic maps, typically reinforced by an X-shaped LOSVD.
+The non-parametric LOSVD analysis provides additional confirmation for most -- but not all -- reliable cases, as it is more sensitive to SNR and spectral resolution.
 The main properties of these galaxies are presented in Tab.~\ref{Tab:Rel_samp} and \ref{Tab:Prob_samp}.
 Fig.~\ref{fig:cmd_M_SFR} shows the distributions of these galaxies across the Color-Magnitude Diagram (CMD) and star formation rate (SFR) --- stellar mass diagram.
-Fig.~\ref{fig:im_kin_maps_rel} and \ref{fig:im_kin_maps_prob} present color images and kinematic maps for our sample of CR galaxies.
+Fig.~\ref{fig:im_kin_maps_rel} and \ref{fig:im_kin_maps_prob} present color images and kinematic maps from MaNGA-DAP for our sample of CR galaxies.